paultag/notes.pault.ag/notes/its-all-relative.md

-Most of the time, you don't even have to encode it back to an unqualified datetime, since modern databases can store datetimes *with* their correct timezone, without having to turn it into a POSIX Datetime in UTC.
+Most of the time, you don't even have to encode it back to an unqualified datetime, since modern databases can store datetimes *with* their correct timezone, without having to turn it into a POSIX Datetime in UTC, crudely shoved into an int field.
+Just because no one at your startup was born before UNIX Epoch doesn't mean they don't exist.
+Maybe that's why Facebook seemingly moved their birthday ints back to 1990 (judging by a bug I saw the other day).

-Just like you can declare Unicode strings in your database, and let your database driver handle the encoding and decoding for you.
-Avoid losing this information at all costs.
-Remember, timezones *are* data!
-Most of the time, you want to know what time it was (local time!).
-If there's a hearing being held in person, I don't need to know that it's 5:00 AM Eastern, when I really need to know that it's at 9:00 AM GMT, so I can tell all my British friends to go and show up.

 It's not until you want to show the datetime to the user again should you consider how to re-encode your datetime to bytes.
 You should think about